ycrc/ycrc.github.io/docs/data/ycga-data.md

 In our example we'll use 32 cpus.
 This is not done using the transfer partition, but rather the day partition, since day will allow you more cpus.
 The restore will likely take several minutes.
 To see progress, you can use the `-v` flag.

+Put the following code in a batch script (e.g. myrestore.sh):

 ``` bash
 #/bin/bash
 #SBATCH -c 32